 Tummy Tuck Procedure

 Variations in this procedure usually involve the length of the main incision.
 The operation may take from 2 to 6 hours.
-In a traditional tummy tuck, Dr. DeRoberts makes one incision that runs from hip to hip, generally following the bikini line so that the scar is hidden.
-A second incision is made either within or around the belly button to address the upper abdomen.
+In a traditional tummy tuck, Dr. DeRoberts makes one incision that runs very low on the abdomen, generally below the bikini line so that the scar is hidden.
+The length of the incision depends upon the amount of skin needing to excised.
+A second incision is made around the belly button to address the upper abdomen.

 After the incisions are made the upper abdominal skin is pulled away from the muscle beneath.
 The underlying muscles are pulled together and stitched into place for a firmer abdomen and narrower waist.
 Fat pockets may be removed with minor liposuction at this point.
-The skin is then stretched downward and over the newly tightened muscles, excess skin is trimmed, and the navel is moved to a new, natural position.
+The skin is then stretched downward and over the newly tightened muscles, excess skin is trimmed, and the navel is brought back through a new hole into its natural position.
 The incisions are then closed.

 Tummy Tuck Before & After

 Can you combine a tummy tuck with other procedures?

 Tummy tucks do not need to be stand-alone procedures.
 Often, after a woman has her abdomen tightened after childbirth, she can then feel as if her breasts sag as well.
 Rather than having a separate procedure for a breast lift, it can be combined with a tummy tuck.
 Liposuction is often a part of most tummy tuck procedures, but it can be extended to the thighs and buttocks when combined with a tummy tuck.
 Thigh lifts and butt lifts can extend the contour improvements to these areas.